airbytehq/airbyte/airbyte-integrations/connectors/source-zuora/README.md

 ./gradlew :airbyte-integrations:connectors:source-zuora:integrationTest
 ```

-### TO run the actual test using Airbyte's Normalisation in actions
+### Run the actual test using with DBT Normalisation in action
-To add the Zuora Connector you just built:
+## Add the Zuora Connector you just built:

 # Run Airbyte using docker-compose
 Under Airbyte's root directory: